-The pilot project will run 2 days a week for a 12 month period and aims to engages with 12 young disabled people between the ages of 17 and 30, one day at RAY Ceredigion and one day at GRF.
-At RAY Ceredigion the participants will participate in planning and cooking meals, arts and crafts, carpentry and IT.
-Whereas at Green Rocket Futures they shall grow food, learn about small animal husbandry, gardening for climate change, photography and social media.
+The project began with 10 weeks of taster sessions, designed to explore the skills and interests of the participants, and covered areas identified in the application including gardening, outdoor environmental activities, cooking, carpentry, willow work, arts and crafts.
+At RAY Ceredigion the participants participated in planning and cooking meals, arts and crafts, carpentry and IT.
+Whereas at Green Rocket Futures they grew their own food, learnt about small animal husbandry, gardening for climate change, photography and social media.

-Each setting will offer taster activities in each of the areas listed above for a period of 10 weeks, at which point a group evaluation day will take place, and a 6 month person-centred plan developed for each young person with a schedule that allows them to gain experience in their particular areas of interest.
-At the end of this 6 month period a further evaluation will be held, taking into account records kept by project staff, the views of the young person, and if appropriate the views of parents, carers and professional support agencies.
-The aim of this review will be to develop ways in which the skills and interests of each young person can help them to engage more fully with the wider community.
+A 6-month person-centred plan was developed for each young person with a schedule that allowed them to gain experience in their particular areas of interest.
+At the end of this 6 month period a further evaluation was held, taking into account records kept by project staff, the views of the young person, and if appropriate the views of parents, carers and professional support agencies.
+The aim of the review was to develop ways in which the skills and interests of each young person can help them to engage more fully with the wider community.

 Due to the Covid-19 national lockdown, project activities had to adjust.
 Project staff kept in touch with participants via a project dedicated mobile phone with weekly welfare phone calls.
 As restrictions eased ‘Walk & Talk’ sessions on a one-to-one basis began to take place with a staff member meeting the young person in Aberaeron, outside, and spending two hours socially distanced walking and talking.
 The feedback received from this said it relived a lot of stress.